 Signup for weekend tickets for The Smoke opened on Monday 9th September 2019 at 7pm UK time (BST), and ran until the end of Monday 16th September.
 We anticipate a similar schedule for signups this year, and will confirm exact dates as soon as possible.

-Now that the window has closed, you can still sign up, but you won’t be included in the ticket lottery: instead, you will be added to the waiting list, below those people who are unsuccessful in the lottery.
-We will also contact you when single-larp tickets for the festival become available, which should be in November.
+When the signup window closes, you will still be able to sign up, but you won’t be included in the ticket lottery: instead, you will be added to the waiting list, below those people who are unsuccessful in the lottery.
+You can also apply for single-session tickets for the festival.

 Join our mailing list

-Leave your contact details here if you would like to be informed about the next run of The Smoke, which is happening on 10–12 January 2020!
+Leave your contact details here if you would like to be informed about future runs of The Smoke.

 (IMPORTANT NOTE: this is not the signup form for tickets for The Smoke.
 This is just to join our mailing list.)